Wikipedia

 5. Less Inflammation Compared to Shaving

-Waxing avoids the repeated abrasion caused by razors, which can irritate sensitive skin.
+Waxing avoids the repeated scraping and micro-cuts caused by razors.

 6. Long-Lasting Results